Posts

 Image

-After completing my Lorenz analysis of the Koch Snowflake fractal I set upon analysing a real life fractal and chose a Christmas tree.
-This has been a side interest from my core fractal work and thinking so I have not written it up as a 'science report'.
-I am not sure of the species of tree I selected, but it is typical conifer of Northern hemisphere.
-Method I trimmed all the branches off the tree, counted them, weighed them, recorded results, then ranked the branches from lightest to heaviest; completed a cumulative percentage rank of weight and count table, and finally graphed the results.
+After completing my Lorenz analysis of the Koch Snowflake fractal , I set about analysing a real-life fractal and chose a Christmas tree.
+This has been a side interest from my core fractal work and thinking, so I have not written it up as a 'science report'.
+I don't know which species of tree I selected, but it is a typical conifer of the northern hemisphere.
+Method I trimmed all the branches off the tree, counted them, weighed them, recorded results, then ranked the branches from lightest to heaviest, completed a cumulative percentage rank of weight and count table, and finally graphed the results.
 Branches everywhere: Below is the Christmas tree Lorenz Curve in terms of weight.
-Note that 'cumulative percentage of triangle weight' should read branch rather than triangle.
+Note that 'cumulative percentage of triangle weight' should read branch rather than a triangle.
 I found that there were 5 levels of branches.
-I will be honest with you, I did not continue counting and weighing the branches in detail after the 3 level - the time cost was just so high and it
+I will be honest with you.
+I did not continue counting and weighing the branches in detail after the third level—the time cost was just

 1 + 1 does not equal 2

-It came to me yesterday - in an epiphany: 1 + 1 does not equal 2: if it does it is only half the answer, the other half lies in understanding chaos and fractals.
-The definition of (or insight from) the fractal is: the same but different (or regular irregularity) - at all scales.
-Fractals show us how no one object is the same, they are complex, they are different .
+It came to me yesterday - in an epiphany: 1 + 1 does not equal 2: if it does, it is only half the answer; the other half lies in understanding chaos and fractals.
+The definition of (or insight from) the fractal is the same but different (or regular irregularity) - at all scales.
+Fractals show us how no two objects are the same; they are complex and different .
 The 'same ' component of the definition is quantitative and met or described as the 1 + 1.
 The different is qualitative and describes (at least) the diversity, complexity or unpredictability of the object.
 Update 2015 I have long thought about my early entry and now know more.
 If 2 identical objects are added together, they equal 1.
 They are indistinguishable.
-I have also leant this is an assumption at the quantum level where particles are assumed to be identical; which supports my fractal quantum theory.
-I plan to write all this up in one paper as soon as I can.
+I have also learned this is an assumption at the quantum level where particles are assumed to be identical, which supports my fractal quantum theory.
+I plan to write all this in one paper as soon as possible.
 Blair

 Rationality and Chaos

 Updated: 29th Nov.
-2012 This is an entry I have been wanting to do for some time, and is the first of three on fractal insights I have discovered on the economic assumptions (rationality, ceteris paribus, and perfect knowledge).
-This is a very difficult subject to describe, I hope I give it justice.
-I strongly believe that the issue of understanding of rationality is closely related to - if not the same as - that of understanding 'chaos': that is to say, complex systems are unpredictable.
-If we are to understand rationality, then should understand chaos, and thus, fractals.
+2012 This is an entry I have wanted to do for some time.
+It is the first of three fractal insights I have discovered into economic assumptions (rationality, ceteris paribus, and perfect knowledge).
+This is a very difficult subject to describe; I hope I give it justice.
+Understanding rationality is closely related to—if not the same as—understanding 'chaos': that is, complex systems are unpredictable.
+If we are to understand rationality, then we should understand chaos and, thus, fractals.
 The definition of the fractal (attractor) is: same but different , at all scales.
-In our Economic models we use the assumption ceteris paribus: we hold all other variables constant, and treat all persons as rational, so as to see the order (or the 'same', as in the definition), amongst complexity - just as other science's do.
-This definition maybe adapted or interpreted in this context
+In our Economic models, we use the assumption ceteris paribus: we hold all other variables constant and treat all persons as rational to see the order (or the 'same', as in the definition) amongst complexity - just as other sciences do.
+This definition may be adapted or interpreted in this context of rationality to read as rational but irrational at all scales.
+This is to say that

 Fractal Monopoly vs Perfect Competition or Knowledge